conichiGMBH/conichi-ios-sdk/Docs/CNISDKGeoFencingKit.md

 The idea of the `conichiSDK GeoFencingKit` is to track the user and notify about something when it enters the one of the conichi's hotel.
 The official documentation from Apple can be found [there](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/LocationAwarenessPG/RegionMonitoring/RegionMonitoring.html#//apple_ref/doc/uid/TP40009497-CH9-SW1).

+It has the following features implemented:
+* Automatic nearby conichi venues loading and start geo-fencing them
+* Getting notification when the user enters the geo-fencing region
+* Getting notification when the user exits the geo-fencing region

 ### Getting Started

 ### Installation